-Composition:

-The Board comprises seven directors, including four independent members, in compliance with the Financial Services Authority's Code of Governance.
-Members were elected at the Constitutive General Meeting on 9 July 2024, for a term of three years.

-Profiles:

-The Board members bring a wealth of expertise across energy, finance, and management sectors, ensuring strategic oversight and operational excellence.

-Ashraf Al Mamari

-Chairman of the Board and Group Chief Executive Officer at OQ, with nearly 20 years of experience in energy sector leadership roles.
-He holds a Bachelor's degree in General Management from Sultan Qaboos University and is pursuing a DBA at Coventry University (UK)
+- Composition: The Board comprises seven directors, including four independent members, in compliance with the FSA's Code of Governance.
+Members were elected at the Constitutive General Meeting on 9 July 2024, for a term of three years. - Profiles: The Board members bring a wealth of expertise across energy, finance, and management sectors, ensuring strategic oversight and operational excellence. - Ashraf Al Mamari: Chairman of the Board and Group Chief Executive Officer at OQ, with nearly 20 years of experience in energy sector leadership roles.
+He holds a Bachelor's degree in General Management from Sultan Qaboos University and is pursuing a DBA at Coventry University (UK). - Abdulwahhab Al Hinai: Deputy Chairman, a legal expert with over 20 years of regulatory and legal experience.
+He holds an LLM from King's College London and an MBA from the University of Strathclyde. - Aflah Al Lawati: An independent director specializing in corporate finance and risk management.

-Abdulwahhab Al Hinai

-Deputy Chairman, a legal expert with over 20 years of regulatory and legal experience.
-He holds an LLM from King's College London and an MBA from the University of Strathclyde.

-Aflah Al Lawati

-An independent director specializing in corporate finance and risk management.
 He has 17 years of experience and holds a BSc in Commerce from the University of Northern British Columbia and an Executive Diploma in Strategic Management from CMI (UK).

-Dr. A secoil ar

-Dr. Sulaiman Al Toubi

-A seasoned executive with over 44 years of experience, including leadership in oil and gas development and production.
-He holds a DBA from Liverpool John Moores University.

-Alwaleed Rashid Awadh Al Shukaili

-Board Member with 21 years of experience in Oman's energy sector.
-He holds a Master's degree in Petroleum Engineering from Heriot-Watt University.

-Khalid Al Kamyani

-Khalid Al Kamyani is a distinguished finance professional with a robust background in investment banking and Islamic finance.
-Khalid holds a Master of Science Degree with Distinction from the University of Reading, Henley Business School, ICMA Centre, UK.

-Intisar Al Kindi is a distinguished professional with over 30 years of technical and leadership experience in the oil and gas industry, both in Oman and internationally.
-Intisar holds a Master's degree in Petroleum Geology from Imperial College, London, and a Bachler in Geology from Tulsa University, USA.
+- Dr. Sulaiman Al Toubi: A seasoned executive with over 44 years of experience, including leadership in oil and gas development and production.
+He holds a DBA from Liverpool John Moores University. - Alwaleed Rashid Awadh Al Shukaili: Board Member with 21 years of experience in Oman's energy sector.
+He holds a Master's degree in Petroleum Engineering from Heriot-Watt University. - Khalid Al Kamyani is a distinguished finance professional with a robust background in investment banking and Islamic finance with over 21 years of experience.
+Khalid holds a Master of Science Degree with Distinction from the University of Reading, Henley Business School, ICMA Centre, UK. - Intisar Al Kindi is a distinguished professional with over 30 years of technical and leadership experience in the oil and gas industry, both in Oman and internationally.
+Intisar holds a Master's degree in Petroleum Geology from Imperial College, London, and a Bachler in Geology from Tulsa University, USA. - Roles and Responsibilities: The Board oversees management's performance, ensures adherence to regulatory standards, and provides strategic guidance to sustain long-term value creation. - Election of Board of Board Members: The Board of Directors of OQEP is appointed through a transparent election process conducted during the Annual/Ordinary General Meeting, adhering to direct and confidential ballot principles.

-12 OQEP Annual Report 2024

-Roles and Responsibilities:

-The Board oversees management's performance, ensures adherence to regulatory standards, and provides strategic guidance to sustain long-term value creation.

-Election of Board of Board Members:

-The Board of Directors of OQEP is appointed through a transparent election process conducted during the Annual/Ordinary General Meeting, adhering to direct and confidential ballot principles.
 This procedure ensures that each shareholder exercises voting rights proportionate to their shareholding, allowing for either a unified allocation of votes towards a single nominee or a distribution across several nominees, with the caveat that the total votes cast do not exceed their share ownership.
 The election outcome, based on the highest number of votes received, exemplifies a commitment to a democratic selection process, with elected nominees assuming their roles on the Board for a designated term of three years.